-At a certain point in life, it becomes incumbent upon the individual to ensure themselves, and their families, against future risk.
+At a certain point in life, it becomes incumbent upon the individual to insure themselves, and their families, against future risk.
 The fact that we live in dangerous times is evident all around us, but perhaps an overexposure to TSA and other security apparatuses have quietly distorted the

 reality of what truly ails the average American.
 The facts, however, bear mentioning: even today, the leading causes of death in the US are medical, such as heart related or respiratory complications.

 In terms of preparedness for this horrible eventuality, Life Insurance can be a great asset, ridding your family of at least financial strain in a time of great hardship.
 However, as an ethnic group, while Hispanics form a large percentage of the US population, they also display very low penetration of life insurance, with less than 54% insured.
 This compares quite unfavourably with the 76% life insurance spread amongst other ethnic groups, such as African-Americans.

 What this translates to is that nearly half of a rapidly growing sub-group of Americans most likely find themselves with inadequate economic means after the death of a partner.

 With the recession and economic hardships, already families require all the income they can procure.
 The death of an individual then can result in a substantial drop in earnings, immediately precipitating crisis.
 And even though a vast majority of Hispanics affirm that life insurance is a valuable tool for managing or even solving this crisis, nearly half of them don’t possess it.